The Journey So Far

 After obtaining a masters degree in Urban Education (Simmons College, Boston) and student teaching in the Boston city schools, Betsey worked for Action for Boston Community Development in an after-school work program for inner-city youth.
 She also tutored in an after-school program through The Bridge in Dorchester, MA.

 Betsey holds a Ph.D. in Sport Psychology from the University of Virginia.
-She taught at the Federal Executive Center in Charlottesville, VA, and directed the Wellness Program there.
+She taught at the Federal Executive Institute in Charlottesville, VA, and directed the Wellness Program there.

 Betsey began teaching yoga at the encouragement of her first teacher, Joel Zimmerman.
 She also studied asana and Jnana Yoga with Joel Kramer, and meditation with Swami Muktananda.
-She received Shaktipat Initiation from Muktananda in the mid-70’s, a life-changing event for her.
-In addition, she attended workshops and teacher trainings in Sivananda Yoga, studied Iyengar yoga for 20 years, and then began Anusara yoga, becoming one of the first certified teachers in 1999.
+Betsey received Shaktipat Initiation from Muktananda in the mid-70’s, and also her spiritual name, Taramati, “Mother who takes you across the ocean of illusion”.
+She has been contemplating how to grow into her name ever since.
+In addition, Betsey attended workshops and teacher trainings in Sivananda Yoga, studied Iyengar yoga for 20 years, and then began Anusara yoga, becoming one of the first certified teachers in 1999.

-She is profoundly grateful to have studied with excellent teachers over the years, all of whom touched her in different ways; most influential have been Jean Houston, Barbara Marx Hubbard, Swami Muktananda, Richard Rudd, Douglas Brooks and John Friend.
+She is profoundly grateful to have studied with excellent teachers over the years, all of whom touched her in different ways; most influential have been Jean Houston, Lee Harris, Swami Muktananda, Richard Rudd, Douglas Brooks and John Friend.

 Betsey gives a deep bow of appreciation to the many people in her life who have believed in her, challenged her, and guided her toward her own empowerment.